Jim’s been in touch again with his DIY model train mountains. They are really coming along.

 And no pin holes once the plaster paint is applied.

-I am letting the first half of the mountain sit for 24 hours, before I finish the rest of the mountain.
+I am letting the first half of my DIY model train mountains sit for 24 hours, before I finish the rest.

 I plan on painting the whole mountain with a base coat of white paint, and then will decide what colour I will use after.
 I plan on trees, a working radar station (more on that latter), deer, bears and whatever else I think of.

-Stay tuned for part 3 coming in a week or so.
+Stay tuned for part 3 of my DIY model train mountains coming in a week or so.

 I just started subscribing and haven’t had much chance yet to read your posts but it looks interesting.